Olive Oil For Treating Acne – How Does It Work?

 Olive Oil, Tea Tree Oil & Honey Face Mask

 The rationale of this combination is simple.
-Tea tree oil has the potency to fight against bacteria that cause acne, while honey not only exhibits anti-inflammatory properties but also moisturizes the skin.
+Tea tree oil has the potency to fight against bacteria that cause acne6, while honey not only exhibits anti-inflammatory properties7 but also moisturizes the skin.

 Procedure – Take a bowl and add one-fourth cup of extra virgin oil, half a cup of sugar, one table spoon of raw honey and ten drops of tea tree oil.
 Mix thoroughly till you get a smooth consistent paste.
 Apply the paste on to the affected area by massaging it gently in circular motions.
 Leave the paste on for five minutes.
 Wash off warm water and dry the area.
 Repeat the procedure regularly for optimum results.